marshmallow-code/marshmallow/docs/quickstart.rst

 Quickstart
 ==========

-This guide will walk you through the basics of creating an object serializer.
+This guide will walk you through the basics of creating schemas for serializing and deserializing data.

 Declaring Schemas
 -----------------